flyerhq/flyer-astro/src/content/docs/docs/react-native/own-components.md

+---
-# Building Your Own Components
+title: Building Your Own Components
+---

 The primitives provided by `@flyerhq/react-native-chat-primitives` expose all of the structure and accessibility features required for a chat interface, but